Nicola Trussardi: Initiatives

-Trussardi has undertaken many other initiatives, including the creation of the Palatrussardi in Milan, which has hosted a number of pop and rock concerts, including that of Frank Sinatra, Liza Minnelli, and Sammy Davis, Jr. Other projects included a specially fitted-out Mini, produced by Innocenti.
+Trussardi has undertaken many other initiatives, including the creation of the Palatrussardi in Milan, which has hosted a number of pop and rock concerts, including that of Frank Sinatra, Liza Minnelli, and Sammy Davis Jr. Other projects included a specially fitted-out Mini, produced by Innocenti.
 The Nicola Trussardi Foundation is a non-profit institution for the promotion of contemporary art and culture under the direction of president Beatrice Trussardi.
 Since 2003 the Foundation has decided to concentrate its resources on the realization of contemporary art events in the public spaces of the city of Milano.
 In 2009 the foundation sponsored an art exhibition at the Venice Biennale curated by Daniel Birnbaum, featuring a sound installation by Roberto Cuoghi.
 It celebrated its tenth anniversary at the Venice Biennale as well in 2013.

 Trussardi himself also advocated for an area of Milan to be demarcated the "Citta della Moda", where all Milanese designers would have boutiques and which would house all future fashion shows for the city's fashion companies and labels.
 The project was abandoned after Trussardi's death, and several Milanese designers have since constructed their own private showcase spaces.

 Personal life

 Trussardi was a supporter of the arts in Milan, and a collector of fine sculpture.
 Trussardi owned a villa on the island of Elba, where he frequently entertained.
 Trussardi had four children, two daughters and two sons with his wife Marialuisa, who worked alongside Nicola his whole professional life as the company's creative director.
 His hobbies included racing speed boats and flying his Citation II aircraft as a licensed amateur pilot.
-Trussardi was killed when he lost control of his Mercedes-Benz on Tangenziale Est of Milan and hit a lamp post in the early hours of the 13th of April, 1999.
+Trussardi was killed when he lost control of his Mercedes-Benz on Tangenziale Est of Milan and hit a lamp post in the early hours of 13 April 1999.
 He died the following day in Milan.